PaulineGnsr/ORP_analysis/README.md

 This is the README file for the ORP (Occurrence Ratio Profile) analysis.

 ORP_02-11.R is the script to run.
-The CSV files (Griesbachian, Dienerian, Smithian and Spathian) are incidence matrices from Brayard et al. 2006 (Palaeogeography, Palaeoclimatology, Palaeoecology).
-They are used as examples to reproduce Brayard et al's results
+The folder "Brayard et al. (2006)" has the incidence matrices of Early Triassic ammonoids from the publication.
+The CSV files (Griesbachian, Dienerian, Smithian and Spathian) are used as examples to reproduce Brayard et al's results.
+You can also download the incidence matrices from Guenser et al. (2025) to reproduce their ORPs in conodonts and ammonoids.

 DISCLAIMERS:
  - You need to set your own working directory to run the code.